golang/website/go.dev/content/solutions/mercadolibre/index.md

 layers and yielded great performance benefits.
 For example, one large Go service is now able to **run 70,000 requests per machine with just 20 MB of RAM.**

-{{% backgroundQuote author="Eric Kohan" title="Software Engineering Manager" company="MercadoLibre" %}}
+{{backgroundquote `
+  author: Eric Kohan
+  title: Software Engineering Manager
+  company: MercadoLibre
+  quote: |
     Go was just marvelous for us.
 It’s very powerful and very easy to learn, and with backend infrastructure, has been great for us in terms of scalability.
-{{% /backgroundQuote %}}
+`}}

 Using **Go allowed MercadoLibre to cut the number of servers** they use for this service to one-eighth the original number (from 32 servers down to four), plus each server can operate with less power (originally four CPU cores, now down